maZe0z/Watermelon-problem/README.md

 # Watermelon-problem
-problem number 4A on Codeforces
+Problem number 4A on Codeforces.

 Not sure if it is supposed to be coded like that because I don't take into consideration that parts may be unequal, however the solution was accepted.

 Here's the problem: